nicfontaine/clpsm/readme.md

 twitter: [@ngpfontaine](https://twitter.com/ngpfontaine)

 ### License
-Use it, break it, complain, wtvr.
+Buy it, break it, trash it, trash it, change it, mail, upgrade it.